flet-dev/website/docs/tutorials/python-solitaire.md

 ft.app(target=main)
 ```

-You can find the full source code for this step here [link].
+You can find the full source code for this step [here](https://github.com/flet-dev/examples/tree/main/python/tutorials/solitaire/solitaire-classes).
 It works exactly the same way as the proof of concept app, but re-written with the new classes to be ready for adding more complex functionality to it.

 ### Placing card with offset